Northstar (character): Age of Apocalypse

 Northstar and Aurora in the Age of Apocalypse.
 Art by Steve Epting.

-In the Age of Apocalypse, Northstar and Aurora are part of Mr. Sinister's Elite Mutant Force (E.M.F.) and, as such, are assigned to patrolling the breeding pens.
+In the Age of Apocalypse, Northstar and Aurora are part of Mister Sinister's Elite Mutant Force (E.M.F.) and, as such, are assigned to patrolling the breeding pens.
 The siblings are rather snotty about their superior status as mutants and seem to take great pleasure in punishing those prisoners who act up or try to escape.
 When the E.M.F.'s leader, Cyclops, switches sides, secretly helping some inmates to escape, he is caught in the act by the speeding twins.
 However, both of them are defeated by Cyclops and the prisoner he was helping to escape, which happens to be Polaris.
 When the series was revisited for the 10 year anniversary, both Northstar and Aurora are later killed by Weapon X (Wolverine) and Kirika (X-23 in the main Marvel Universe).

 Marvel Zombies

 In the Marvel Zombies comics set in the universe of Earth-2149, the zombified Alpha Flight attack the X-Men and are eventually killed by Magneto.
-Northstar is seen in a panel of Marvel Zombies: Dead Days attacking the X-Man Storm alongside his sister Aurora.
-The two are killed by Magneto only moments later.
+Northstar is seen in a panel of Marvel Zombies: Dead Days attacking the X-Man Storm alongside his sister Aurora, only to be killed by Magneto.

 Ultimate Marvel

-In the Ultimate Marvel Universe, his features are similar to his original counterpart, although his ears are no longer pointed.
-He can also move at super-speed, though he has yet to demonstrate the ability to fly, or any abilities related to light emission.

-A student at New York City's Stuyvesant High School, Northstar is kicked off the school's track team for suspected illegal steroid use.
-In fact, his unnatural levels of speed are actually due to his mutation.
-When the X-Men reveal to him he is a mutant and ask him to join them, he turns them down, saying that separating themselves from humans is segregation and noting how a student there (Beast) had been recently killed.
+An alternate universe version of Northstar appears in the Ultimate Marvel imprint.
+This version is a student at New York City's Stuyvesant High School who was kicked off the school's track team after being suspected of illegally using steroids to enhance his performance.
+In fact, his unnatural levels of speed are due to his mutant powers.
+When the X-Men reveal to Northstar that he is a mutant and ask him to join them, he turns them down.

-Soon after, Mister Sinister, a deranged man who is apparently under orders of Apocalypse to kill ten mutants, shoots Northstar.
-Thanks to his quick reflexes, Northstar manages to survive the attack but is left in a coma.
-After being hospitalized, he is awakened from his coma by the X-Man Jean Grey.
-Upon being told that Colossus had watched over him all night to protect him from any further attacks, Northstar asks if Colossus is single, startling Colossus so much that his body involuntarily turns to steel.